for my business

 2. Moving up the insurance value chain: Aligned to their increasing professionalism and expertise, we anticipate a move by intermediaries up the insurance value chain, with less focus being placed on commodity personal lines – specifically motor stand-alone business – and more time being spent on higher value and more complex needs and solutions.

 3. Administration belongs to insurers: We anticipate that intermediaries will aggressively push administration back to insurers - driven by regulation changes and aided by the focus on higher value premiums.
-They will become more focussed on the specific differentiators of their own practices, and will require insurers to step up to meet the needs of their businesses and those of their clients.
+They will become more focused on the specific differentiators of their own practices, and will require insurers to step up to meet the needs of their businesses and those of their clients.
 We expect a renewed drive and investment by insurers in these capabilities.

 4. Focus on technology platforms: With the limitations proposed on outsourcing, the capability of in-house insurer technology platforms – specifically client and broker portals – will differentiate ease of use and will become strategic differentiators for insurers.
 We also expect significant investment by insurers in this area in the short term to protect and or grow market share.